augustinharter/augustinharter.github.io/index.md

-___Fascinated by the nature of intelligence and its implementation in the brain and deep learning.___
+_Fascinated by the nature of intelligence and its implementation in the brain and deep learning._

+---
+---
+---

 # Research Projects